shamozhixing/gitlab-ce/doc/api/award_emoji.md

 ## Award Emoji on Notes

 The endpoints documented above are available for Notes as well.
-Notes are a sub-resource of Issues and Merge Requests.
+Notes are a sub-resource of Issues, Merge Requests, or Snippets.
 The examples below describe working with Award Emoji on notes for an Issue, but can be easily adapted for notes on a Merge Request.